pivotal-cf/bosh-creds-resource/README.md

 - om-bosh-creds/opsman_bosh.json
 ```

-The first four files are there for backwards compatibility with the original `bosh-creds-resource` by [Diego Lapiduz](http://github.com/dlapiduz/).
+The first few files should be obvious.

 Starting with PCF 1.12 there is a new endpoint which provides credentials to be used by BOSH CLI v2 and `bosh2_commandline_credentials` contains credentials from that endpoint in an easy to consume way - just `source om-bosh-creds/bosh2_commandline_credentials` in your task script and you can perform operations with BOSH CLI (no need to even `bosh login`).